19 Useful Tips for Visiting Uzbekistan

 11) Uzbekistan has some of the lowest crime rates in the world.

 When I told some of my friends I was visiting Uzbekistan, they immediately had an alarmed face and told me to be careful.
 Because the country isn’t as well known in the west, it ends in “stan”, and borders Afghanistan, people tend to associate it with being unsafe.
 In reality, Uzbekistan has some of the lowest crime rates in the world and has a high level of security.
-I walked around by myself a few times during the day in Tashkent and at night in Khiva and I felt safe.
+I walked around alone a few times during the day in Tashkent and at night in Khiva, and I felt safe.

 Internet Access